 - The job listing repeatedly claims it’s legitimate

 If any of these warning signs are present, check into the company before going any further.

 If anything about the job listing or your interactions with the company give you pause, check into them thoroughly.

 Visit their website.
 Some scammers will imitate large corporate sites by using a URL or web address that’s similar to the real corporate site.
 Go to the main corporate site and look for the listing instead of the URL you’re given.
 If it’s not there, it may be a fake.

-If you suspect you've been a victim of fraud, or to learn more about protecting your finances and identity, notify Navy Federal immediately.
+If you suspect you’ve been a victim of fraud, or to learn more about protecting your finances and identity, contact Navy Federal immediately.